Why volunteer?

 • Well presented, with a friendly and approachable manner.

-• Able to demonstrate empathy and compassion and one culture of care.
+• Able to demonstrate empathy, compassion and one culture of care.

 • Ability to manage own time effectively.

-• Compliance with the Trusts Volunteer Policy and Volunteer Handbook.
+• Compliance with the Trusts Volunteer Policy and Infection Control Measures.

-• A commitement to uphold the Trusts values - Putting People First, Go See, Work Together to Get Results, Must Dos.
+• A commitment to uphold the Trust values - Putting People First, Go See, Work Together Get Results and Must Dos.

-• A commitment to uphold the Trusts Equality of Opportunity and Diversity Policy.
+• A commitment to uphold to Trusts Equality and Diversity Policy.

 • Ability to work independently and as part of a team.